-- Select the second query to be used – in our example, it is the Customers query.
+- Select the second query to be used – in our example, it is the Customer query.

-- The Join Kind provides six different types of merges – Select Left Outer if working along with the example.
+- The Join Kind provides six different types of merges.
+For our first scenario, we need the Left Outer join.

 - Click OK.

-There are 6 join types, look at the section below to find out what the different types do.
+There are 6 join types available; look at the section below to find out about the other join types.

-A new query is created.
+A new query is created, probably called Merge1.
 The first query selected in the Merge window is displayed, with an additional column containing the table of the second query.

 Click on the expand table icon in the header of the Customers column.
-We only need the Customer and Town columns, so select those, then click OK.
+We only need the Town column selected, then click OK.

-The selected join included all items from the Sales table and the matching items from the Customers table.
-Any items without a match will display null, as shown in the screenshot below.
-The Customer Mega Mart exists in the Sales query, but not the Customers query, therefore the null value is displayed.
+The selected join included all items from the Sales table and the matching items from the Customers table—any items without a match display null.
+For example, the customer Mega Mart exists in the Sales query but not the Customers query; therefore, a null value displays for the town.

-To complete our example, we’re going to use the merged column to create a summary report.
-Select the Town column, then click Transform -> Group By from the menu.
+To complete our example, we use the new column to create a summary report.
+First, select the Town column, then click Transform > Group By from the menu.

-In the screenshot above, I have chosen to Sum the Value column, into a column called Total Sales.
-After I click OK, it will create a summary report of sales by town (see the screenshot below)
+In the screenshot above, we have chosen to Sum the Value column into a column called Total Sales.
+After we click OK, it creates a summary report of sales by town (see the screenshot below).